ScottArbeit/Grace/README.md

 ### Every save is uploaded, automatically

-By default, `grace watch` uploads new file versions after every save-on-disk, along with new directory contents and SHA-256 hashes.
+By default, `grace watch` uploads new file versions after every save-on-disk, along with a new snapshot of the entire directory structure of the repo, including new SHA-256 hashes.

 It happens so quickly you don't even notice it.